eMapR/LTOP_Imaging/README.md

 			./LTOP_Oregon/rasters/01_SNIC/snic_seed.vrt

-			./LTOP_Oregon/rasters/01_SNIC/snic_image.vrt	(I dont think this is used in the workflow?)
+			./LTOP_Oregon/rasters/01_SNIC/snic_image.vrt	(I don't think this is used in the work flow?)

 #### 4 Raster calc clipped seed image to keep only seed pixels (QGIS)